Michelle Yeoh and Jamie Lee Curtis with Hot Dogs for Fingers

 Moreover, the film’s supposed trauma-healing qualities feel quite underpowered due to the poor relational dynamics that form the basis of its “generational trauma.”
 Yeoh, as the mother and the film’s stabilizing center, is burdened with the quest for self-actualization as well as the need to patch things up with her husband and accept her daughter for who she is.
 At no point is the daughter given an opportunity to reflect on why she desires her mother’s approval of her lifestyle or why she isn’t willing to stop shouting and pouting and might actually improve her situation by speaking frankly with her parents about her desire to be understood.
 I struggled with the idea that my parents didn’t understand the one-of-a-kind person that I was and that I wasn’t going to conform to all their vicarious fantasies as much as the next person, but not being fully understood by your parents is not actually trauma, is it?
 That’s just life, man.
 Cultivating your own life path is sort of like a right of passage of being an actual adult who can think and act for themselves, but this film undermines that idea with its comfortable, evasive, art-as-therapy reconciliation, which includes an ill-fitting, mishandled reconnection of the husband and wife (which Kieran McLean dissects in his excellent review).

 Based on its reception, one had hoped that it reigned in some of the less palatable tendencies of Marvel and company and reconstituted the multiverse concept as something meaningful.
-Instead, it embraced the worst aspects of the style of filmmaking and reduced the branching universes idea down to a banal conceit to justify a stylistic maximalism and solipsistic affirmations and celebration of moral degradation.
+Instead, it embraced the worst aspects of the style of filmmaking and reduced the branching universes idea down to a banal conceit to justify a maximalist style and solipsistic affirmations and a celebration of moral degradation.
 Inexplicably, to cap off this deranged, patronizing, thematically scatterbrained, emotionally juvenile, ideologically barren assault, in which “the less sense it makes, the better,” that has squandered its emotional momentum for the sake of its junior high humor and glitzy action, the filmmakers try to give a sermon on morals and meaning—perhaps the worst possible way this well-acted and slickly polished piece of ice cold, hyper-postmodern blather could have ended.
-Kudos for diversity, at least.